Microbiological Food

-From APC to E. coli, we transform raw samples into actionable intelligence using AOAC-validated methods for total quality assurance.
+From Aerobic Plate Count to E. coli, our microbiological food hygiene testing transforms raw samples into actionable hygiene-monitoring intelligence using FDA LAAF-recognized and AOAC-validated methods.

 Aerobic Plate Count (APC)

-The Aerobic Plate Count (APC) test enumerates mesophilic bacteria that grow in aerobic conditions.
-As a fundamental component of microbiological food testing, it serves as the primary gauge of total bacterial load.
-High APC results often indicate temperature abuse in the supply chain or sanitation failures.
+The Aerobic Plate Count enumerates mesophilic bacteria growing in aerobic conditions and serves as the primary gauge of total bacterial load in a sample.
+Elevated APC results commonly indicate temperature abuse upstream in the supply chain or sanitation breakdowns on the production line.

 • AOAC 990.12 (Petrifilm™)